Picon (apéritif): Today

-In the 1970s, the strength of Picon was reduced to 25% ABV.
+In the 1970s, the strength of Picon was reduced from 30% to 25% ABV.
 In 1989, it was reduced yet again to 18% ABV.

 In 2003 the drink was mainly sold (70%) in the north and east of France.
 The total production was 4 million bottles.

-Picon Punch is a mixed drink featuring Amer Picon, created by Basque immigrants in the United States.
-It is primarily served in American Basque regions such as Boise, Idaho; Bakersfield, California; and throughout northern Nevada.
+Picon Punch is a mixed drink featuring Amer Picon, originating in Europe and popular among Basque immigrants in the United States.
+It is primarily served in Boise, Idaho; Bakersfield, California; and throughout northern Nevada.
+The drink is almost never made in Basque Country however.

 The unavailability of Picon in America has led to the use of local substitutes.
 Torani Amer is the most popular, and the specified liquor in a bill proposing to make Picon Punch the official Nevada state cocktail.
 Other substitutes include Bigallet China-China liqueur, also made in France, but more available in the US, and clones produced by local distilleries, including The Depot Craft Brewery Distillery in Reno, Nevada and Golden Moon Distillery in Golden, Colorado.
 Amer Boudreau is a DIY drink created by Seattle-based mixologist, bartender and author Jamie Boudreau to the specifications of the pre-1970 recipe for Picon.